GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 existing GT4Py functionality will remain or be extended and thus updating codebases to the new interface amounts mostly to updating attribute and keyword argument names.

+The removal of universal functions will require codes relying on ufuncs to be re-written by implementing these using third-party libraries.

 Detailed Description
 --------------------